jfrog/SwampUp2021/SU-202-DevSecOps/doc/demo6-reports.md

 ### Export

-export previous report to PDF
+export previous report to PDF and open it
 => check vulnerable component = always the same
 => check highest Fix Version = 2.5.26